BBTastro/cc-beatBoxLab/docs/features/user-authentication.md

 ## Overview

 The User Authentication feature provides secure, streamlined access control using Better Auth with Google OAuth integration.
-Users can sign in with their Google accounts for seamless access while maintaining complete data privacy and security across all beatBox features.
+Users can sign in with their Google accounts for seamless access while maintaining complete data privacy and security across all stepBox features including beats, rewards, motivational statements, and allies network.

 ## What is User Authentication